Property Law

 - Purchase and sale

-What is Oregon's Good Neighbor Law?
+What Is Oregon's Good Neighbor Law?

 In Oregon, neighbors must share in the cost and maintenance of the fence between their properties.
 If one neighbor refuses to pay for their half of the fence, the other neighbor may pursue legal action to collect the expenses.

-If you build a fence on your neighbor's property, you have one year to take down take the fence down and move it to the proper boundary, and you are permitted to go onto your neighbor’s property to do so.
+If you build a fence on your neighbor's property, you have one year to take the fence down and move it to the proper boundary, and you are permitted to go onto your neighbor’s property to do so.
 The owner of the property where the fence is located may not remove the fence themselves until after a year has passed.

 Contact Cornerstone Law Group today to discuss your real estate or property law issue.